ClareGarrard/ClareGarrard/README.md

 ## Featured Visualisations

 ### HIV Envelope: Hydrogen bonding heatmap and structure
-For my Masters, I worked on HIV structure, and how different parts of the protein interacted.
+For my Masters, I worked on HIV structure, and how different parts of the Envelope protein interacted.
 Yellow = strong interactions, purple = low or no interaction.

 <img src="docs/HIV-1_Env_H-bonds.png" width="750" height="600" />